edzuf/Truncated_ACR/README.md

 blastn -query locus_sequence.fasta -subject References.fasta -task blastn-short -ungapped -num_threads 32 -outfmt 6 -out locus_sequence.blastn
 ```

-The Python file `acquisition.py` counts of the number of new spacers acquired, while the file `spacer_align.py` helps find the origin of each new spacer.
+The Python file `acquisition.py` counts of the number of new spacers acquired and then extract them and send them to a FASTA file containing all new spacers.
+The file `spacer_align.py` helps find the origin of each newly acquired spacer.